Israeli tanks move into the occupied West Bank for the first time since 2002 amid growing crackdown

 The West Bank raids come at a sensitive time, as the truce between Israel and Hamas in Gaza remains tenuous.

+With a week left in the ceasefire’s first phase, Israel and Hamas do not appear to have begun negotiations on its second one.
+The truce’s collapse could lead to renewed fighting in Gaza, where Netanyahu has said 63 hostages remain, including the remains of a soldier captured in 2014.

+The U.S. special envoy for the Middle East, Steve Witkoff, told CNN on Sunday he expects the second phase to go forward, adding: “We have to get an extension of phase one and so I’ll be going into the region this week, probably Wednesday, to negotiate that.”
+He told CBS he will visit Qatar, Egypt, Israel, the United Arab Emirates and Saudi Arabia.

-Israel early Sunday said it was delaying the latest release of hundreds of Palestinian prisoners until it gets assurances that Hamas stops what Israel says are "humiliating" handovers of hostages being freed.
+Israel said early Sunday it was delaying the latest release of hundreds of Palestinian prisoners until it gets assurances that Hamas stops what Israel calls "humiliating" handovers of hostages.

-The 620 prisoners were to have been released shortly after six Israeli hostages in Gaza were freed Saturday — five of them in staged ceremonies criticized by the U.S. and Red Cross as cruel.
+The 620 prisoners should have been released shortly after six Israeli hostages in Gaza were freed Saturday — five of them in staged ceremonies criticized by the U.S. and Red Cross as cruel.

 Goldenberg reported from Tel Aviv, Israel.